 Jewish Cultural Endowment

-The JCE supports Jewish cultural programs across the University, sponsoring lectures, conferences, literary events, curricular enhancement, and artistic performances and exhibitions.
-Our mission is to foster an appreciation of Jewish culture in all its richness and diversity.
+The Jewish Cultural Endowment (JCE) supports Jewish cultural programs across the University, sponsoring lectures, conferences, literary events, curricular enhancement, and artistic performances and exhibitions.
+Its mission is to foster an appreciation of Jewish culture in all its richness and diversity.

 The JCE invites grant proposals from individuals (faculty, students, and staff) with access to a BU program administration that will be responsible for planning, promoting and executing the event.
 JCE funded events must take place on the BU campus and should directly benefit the BU community.

 John Bernstein, Associate Professor, Department of Film and Television, COM

 Abigail Gillman, Associate Professor, Modern Languages and Comparative Literature, CAS

 Michael A. Grodin, Professor of Jewish Studies, Bioethics, Human Rights and Psychiatry MED, SPH, GDRS

 Nancy Harrowitz, Associate Professor of Italian, Chair, Department of Romance Studies, CAS

 Michael Zank, Professor of Religion, Director, Elie Wiesel Center for Jewish Studies